KovalDenys1/KovalDenys1/README.md

 <h1 align="center">Hey there, I'm Denys 👋</h1>

 <p align="center">
-  IT student based in Norway 🇳🇴, passionate about web development, backend systems, and exploring new technologies.
+  IT student based in Norway 🇳🇴, passionate about full-stack development, backend systems, and exploring new technologies.
 </p>

 ---

 ### 💡 About Me
-- 🎓 2nd-year IT student (IT og mediaproduksjon)
+- 🎓 2nd-year IT student
 - 🇺🇦 Originally from Ukraine, now living in Norway
-- 👨‍💻 Currently working on an SEO API (Python + FastAPI)
+- 👨‍💻 Currently building <a href="https://boardly.online" target="_blank"><b>Boardly</b></a> — an online platform for playing board games with friends
 - 🚀 Looking for praksisplass / internship in IT & development
 - 📹 Also into drones, video editing, and creative media
-- 💼 Interested in technology and sales — learning how digital products are built and sold
+- 💼 Interested in how digital products are built and scaled — from tech to user experience

 ---